Stephen Mandel: Entry into politics

 Prior to being elected to city council, Mandel ran unsuccessfully for school trustee He was first elected to the Edmonton City Council in 2001 as a councillor for Ward 1.
 In 2004, he became mayor by defeating Edmonton's three-term mayor, Bill Smith.
 Mandel credits his successes to the hard work and spirit of cooperation of his council.
 Mandel left office as Mayor of Edmonton on October 29, 2013.

 Mayor of Edmonton

-Public Works
+Public works

-Mandel's city council was responsible for many infrastructural achievements: expansion of the LRT lines, the construction of a new arena for the Edmonton Oilers.
+Mandel's city council was responsible for many infrastructural changes, some controversial: expansion of the LRT lines, the construction of a new arena for the Edmonton Oilers.